aphp/edsnlp/docs/tutorials/detecting-dates.md

 ## What next?

-The `eds.dates` pipeline component's role is merely to detect and normalise dates.
+The `eds.dates` pipe component's role is merely to detect and normalise dates.
 It is the user's responsibility to use this information in a downstream application.

 For instance, you could use this pipeline to date medical entities.
 Let's do that.